ILoveAGoodCrisp/Atlas/README.md

-# h3script README

-Provides syntax highlighting support for Halo Script.
+Atlas Provides syntax highlighting support for Halo Script.

-Atlas provides syntax highlighting for the following types:
+Syntax highlighting is provided for the following types:

 - Commments
 - Numbers